 Google Chrome keeps your browsing history in a well-maintained manner.
 So that, whenever you have to look into it, you’ll get it easily.
 There are different methods with the help of which you can look into your browsing history on mobile as well as on the desktop.
-In this article, we will show you some different ways to check Chrome history on desktop and mobile.
+In this article, we will show you different ways to view Chrome browsing history on Windows, Mac, Android and iOS devices.

 1. View History from Menu

 When you are inside Chrome, you will see ‘Customize and control Google Chrome’ button at the top-right corner.
 Click on that.

 Now, you’ll see the ‘History’ option.
 Hover your cursor on that and more options will appear.
 Now, Click on ‘History’.

 You’ll see a new page showing all your browser history which you have done in past.
 Double click on any of the available links to open the site in a Chrome new tab.